 \section{Introduction}

-Recent years of intense research in Natural Language Processing (NLP) has led to the emergence of State-of-the-Art (SoTA) language models \citep{devlin-etal-2019-bert, radford2019language, winata-etal-2021-language}.
-These models demonstrate astonishing performance on various NLP tasks, including Question Answering (QA) and Question Generation (QG)~\citep{rajpurkar-etal-2016-squad, duan-etal-2017-question, kocisky-etal-2018-narrativeqa, yao-etal-2022-ais}, Natural Language Inference (NLI)~\citep{bowman-etal-2015-large, wang-etal-2018-glue}, et cetera.
-Despite the superior generative capabilities, the lack of faithful explainability within these `black boxes' may lead to mistrust of their predictions~\citep{lipton2018mythos}.
-Unlike end-to-end models, humans generally develop intermediate information as rationales to help decision-making, where the rationales are also faithful explanations.
+State-of-the-art (SoTA) language models \cite{devlin-etal-2019-bert, radford2019language, winata-etal-2021-language} demonstrate astonishing performance on various NLP tasks, including Question Answering (QA) and Question Generation (QG)~\cite{rajpurkar-etal-2016-squad, duan-etal-2017-question, kocisky-etal-2018-narrativeqa, yao-etal-2022-ais}, Natural Language Inference (NLI)~\cite{bowman-etal-2015-large, wang-etal-2018-glue}, etc. Despite the superior generative capabilities, the lack of faithful explainability within these ``black boxes'' may lead to mistrust of their predictions~\cite{lipton2018mythos}, where humans, on the other hand, can develop intermediate rationales to facilitate the decision-making process.

-The model's explainability becomes increasingly crucial because explanations are eagerly needed for humans to understand and trust model predictions.
-Therefore, many approaches retrospectively analyze the probability distribution within the model or ask models to generate explanations along with predictions~\citep{ribeiro2016should, lundberg2017unified, yu-etal-2019-rethinking, rajagopal-etal-2021-selfexplain, chen2021generate}.
-Meanwhile, a variety of datasets~\cite{camburu2018snli, rajani-etal-2019-explain, aggarwal-etal-2021-explanations} with human-annotated explanations has been collected in the last few years.
+The lack of explainability and untrustworthiness of models is magnified in the real world~\cite{drozdal2020trust}, where domain experts rarely only annotate a decision label in their daily workflow without providing explanations (i.e., clinical diagnoses by clinicians)~\cite{zhang2023rethinking}, and humans need explanations to understand and trust model predictions~\cite{zhang2021effect}.
+Therefore, a few approaches were proposed to retrospectively analyze the probability distribution within the model or ask models to generate explanations along with predictions~\citep{ribeiro2016should, lundberg2017unified, yu-etal-2019-rethinking, rajagopal-etal-2021-selfexplain, chen2021generate}, despite, the former is still very difficult for laymen to understand while the latter explanations are not faithful toward predictions.

-As researchers look into the quality of explanation annotations~\cite{carton-etal-2020-evaluating, yao2023human}, many issues were found in these datasets~\citep{geva2019we, chmielewski2020mturk, narang2020wt5, sun2022investigating}.
-In addition, large-scale, high-quality data annotations~\citep{roit-etal-2020-controlled, xu-etal-2022-fantastic} are highly expensive in terms of labor, money, and time.
-Therefore, many works explore few-shot mechanisms like Active Learning (AL)~\cite{settles2009active} to minimize human annotations.
-AL is a human-in-the-loop framework that leverages a data selection strategy to iteratively select a small amount of examples from the candidate pool and query their annotation from humans for model training.